pwa-builder/manifest-previewer/README.md

   shortcuts: 'The shortcuts attribute',
   display: 'The display attribute',
   categories: 'The categories attribute',
-  shareTarget: 'The share target attribute'
+  shareTarget: 'The share target attribute',
+  description: 'The description attribute'
 }
  ```
 - `descriptions`: Object where the keys are stage names and the values are objects with key-value pairs of platform and a string to be displayed on the respective screen.
 For example, if a custom description for the `name` screen when `windows` is the selected platform is desired, then `descriptions` should be: